CER-REC/conditions/app/containers/App/README.md

 ## Accessibility Requirements

-* [] The component should have implement keyboard tabbing through the views and footer
+* [] The component should implement keyboard tabbing through the views and footer

 ## Analytics Requirements